enamrik/ObjCMiniORM/README.md

 	@end

 	@implementation Contact
-	//assume ARC and autogen properties
+	//assume ARC and auto-syn properties
 	@end

 This object will only map to a table with the following schema: